 Organization and management of records

-Plan, organize, and direct the business activities of a bookstore and ancillary operations
+Plan, organize, and manages the business operations of a college store and ancillary operations

-Formulate, implement, and administer operational policies, methods, and procedures
+Formulate, implement, and administer efficient operational policies, methods, and procedures

-Plan, assign, and supervise the work of others
+Plan, assign, evaluate, and supervise the work of others

 Train others in the functions, rules, practices, and procedures of the assigned operations